Law Firm Website Design: What Clients Look For

 How important is mobile for law firm websites?

 Critical.
 Over 60% of legal searches happen on mobile.
 Many potential clients search while in a stressful situation (accident, arrest, injury) using their phone.
-If your site does not work perfectly on mobile, you lose those clients to competitors who invested in mobile design.
+If your site does not work on mobile, you lose those clients to competitors who invested in mobile design.

 Ready to Fill Your Next Event?